Markeli/CakePlayground/README.md

 # CakePlayground

-Experiments with Cake build system: automate build, test and pushing .net core libs to nuget.org using TravisCI, AppVeyor
+Experiments with [Cake](https://cakebuild.net/) build system: automate build, test and pushing `.net core` libs to `nuget.org` using `TravisCI`, `AppVeyor`

 # Goals

+Detailed information about each goal you can find in [read the docs](https://cakeplayground.readthedocs.io/en/latest/).

 - [ ] Automate build
 - [ ] Running unit tests